ayoubbenmbarek/ferry-platform-reservation/IMPLEMENTATION_COMPLETE.md

 ✅ DONE: add login with google (2024-11-24) - Available on login page
+TODO: i see pay with link not pay with apple pay and i need to signup to link TODO:search with voice detect only dated, not  number of passenger nor ports todo:Me:
+	Todo generate invoice asynnch maybe ?

+Ayoub Ben M’barek:
+	Todo add invoice generated saving to storage (S3, local, etc.)

+Me:
+	Todo add invoice generated saving to storage (S3, local, etc.) check gpt for architecture TODO:when i login with gmail it do not detect that the user is admin (ayoubenmbarek@gmail.com) TODO:confirming your booking took a lot of time, first time especially TODO:After we receive a cancellation request may after refund confirmation we send the refund email with invoice status cancelled?
-TODO: i see pay with link not pay with apple pay and i need to signup to link TODO:search with voice detect only dated, not  number of passenger nor ports TODO:after connecting with google, redirect after one second to home page but dont show logout and name that i connected with but i see those information beacause i tried to connected with already existing user:
+TODO:after connecting with google, redirect after one second to home page but dont show logout and name that i connected with but i see those information beacause i tried to connected with already existing user:
 {
     "access_token": "eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJzdWIiOiIyIiwiZXhwIjoxNzYzOTQxNzM3fQ.wLHUAQGwPpV0dgOIqLiGJ47_dTVxirYb-mpv8DtqmDI",